Some of the most common questions I receive: how does health insurance work in retirement? What insurance should I have? How much will it cost?

 First, it is important to know that your options change as you age.
-We will go through all the various options that you have chronologically.
-That does NOT mean that this is the order that you should get each type of health insurance.
+I will go through all the various options that you have chronologically.
+This does not mean you will have each of these forms of health insurance – but instead, these are just your options.
 Analyzing the cost of your options should be done at every step.
 While you might be eligible for COBRA through your work – that does not mean that it is the best option.

-While it seems very scary, you actually have plenty of options for health insurance in retirement and it presents a huge tax planning opportunity.
+While it seems a little daunting, you actually have plenty of options for health insurance in retirement and it presents a huge tax planning opportunity.
 Where you might feel fear when thinking about losing employer-subsidized insurance in your older age, I view it as a great opportunity to help you find the best balance between cost and protection.

 Consolidated Omnibus Bill Reconciliation Act (COBRA)

-I was as confused as you when I first learned about it, COBRA has literally no mention of health insurance but it is the legislation that was passed that allows you to remain on your employer-sponsored insurance for 18 months after ending your employment.
+COBRA is the name of the legislation that was passed that allows you to remain on your employer-sponsored insurance for 18 months after ending your employment.
 Even death allows for the widowed spouse to maintain coverage.
-The only stipulation is that your employer must employ more than 20 individuals.
+The only stipulation is that your employer must employ more than 20 full-time individuals.

 COBRA coverage requires the employer to provide you with the same group-term coverage you were in during your employment but they have no obligation to provide any employer assistance in the cost.
 They can actually charge you up to 102% of their standard group-term rate.

 Depending on your state, you will either apply for insurance through the state’s exchange or through the federal government’s website.
-I probably don’t need to explain what Obamacare is, but the essentials are that it allows you to purchase health insurance from private health insurance companies participating in the federal marketplace.
+Obamacare allows you to purchase health insurance from private health insurance companies participating in the federal marketplace.

 There are four types of policies: Bronze, Silver, Gold, and Platinum.

-Intuitively, the health insurance plans raise in cost as the categories go from Bronze to Platinum.
-This means the inverse is also true: deductibles, co-pays and overall out-of-pocket cost for plans are much higher in Bronze and Silver plans compared to Gold and Platinum.
+Intuitively, the cost of the health insurance plan rises in cost as the categories go from Bronze to Platinum.
+This means the inverse is also true: deductibles, co-pays, and overall out-of-pocket costs for plans are much higher in Bronze and Silver plans compared to Gold and Platinum.
+If you want a predictable (but high) monthly health care cost – the Gold and Platinum plans are built for you.
+If you want low (but unpredictable) monthly health care cost – Bronze and Silver are the plans to look at.

-Despite having a bunch of options to review, I haven’t even told you about the tricky part yet.
 Obamacare premiums are dependent on your Modified Adjusted Gross Income (MAGI).
 The critical number to know is 400% of the poverty line.
-As of 2019, that number is $65,840 for a family of 2.
+As of 2020, that number is $67,640 for a family of 2.
 What does this mean?
-Well, if your MAGI is far above that number, then you will have to pay full stated price for your Obamacare health insurance policy.
-If you are close to or below that number – then you, my friend, have a tax planning opportunity.
+You will have to pay the full stated price for your Obamacare health insurance policy if your MAGI is above that number.
+If you are close to or below that number – then we have a tax planning opportunity.

 Keeping yourself below 400% of the poverty line is by far and large the most important thing for you to do.
-This is because this is a cliff tax.
-If you go $1 over the limit, you could owe several thousands more in taxes (or premium subsidy repayment – to be exact).
-Why is this the case?
-Because the income indexing was not well thought out – and the poor structuring could cost you a lot of money (or save you a lot of money – glass half full!)
+This is a cliff tax.
+If you go $1 over the limit, you could owe several thousands more in taxes (or premium subsidy repayment – to use precise vocabulary).

-When to use this: If you or your partner are retiring before age 65, it is highly likely that you will be using Obamacare at some point to provide you with health insurance in retirement.
+When to use this: It is highly likely that you will be using Obamacare at some point to provide you with health insurance in retirement if you or your partner are retiring before age 65.
 You could avoid Obamacare if you retire only 18 months before age 65.
-In that circumstance you can utilize the COBRA coverage through work until Medicare starts.
-However, if you can receive subsidy assistance by keeping your MAGI below $65,840, then it is likely that Obamacare will be the best option for you.
+In that circumstance, you can utilize the COBRA coverage through work until Medicare starts.
+However, Obamacare is likely the best option for you if you can receive subsidy assistance by keeping your MAGI below 400% of the poverty line.

-One quick trick is that marketplace insurance does have the option to be a high deductible health care plan (HDHP).
+Quick note: marketplace insurance does have the option to be a high deductible healthcare plan (HDHP).
 You can make deductible contributions to a Health Savings Account (HSA) which reduces your MAGI if your plan meets the IRS defined requirements for HDHPs.
 The plan should state that it is an HSA-eligible plan pretty clearly.
 Generally, HDHPs are best for healthy individuals with lower annual medical costs.
 However, having that additional flexibility of reducing MAGI by $3,500 or $7,000 might be the difference between getting below 400% of the poverty line.

 This is basically just private insurance bought outside the health care exchanges.
-These plans are not eligible for Obamacare PTCs but can be cheaper than the insurance options provided on your state’s exchange.
+These plans are not eligible for Obamacare subsidies but can be cheaper than the insurance options provided on your state’s marketplace exchanges.

 Non-marketplace does not mean non-compliant health insurance.
 The Obamacare regulations made it so health insurance providers must provide minimum essential coverage for certain services.
 However, non-marketplace insurance does not mean everything is compliant either.
 There are especially more non-compliant plans since the Trump administration has rolled back regulations of insurance companies and made it easier to offer catastrophic-only plans.
 Thus, it is very important to understand your policy when buying off the exchange.

 When to use this: sometimes Obamacare policies are just too expensive where you live.
-This can especially be the case if you are above the 400% poverty line and you cannot find a way to reduce your income.
-Each state and county has different prices and that can cause health insurance to become unaffordable.
-If that is the case – private insurance may be a cheaper alternative in certain circumstances.
+This can especially be the case if you are well above the 400% poverty line and you cannot find a way to reduce your income.
+Also – this may make sense if you are only retiring a few months before Medicare eligibility and you only need a gap plan.

 Health Care Sharing Ministries

-Some may have never heard of Health Sharing Ministries.
-Others have used them all their lives.
+These are lesser-known and uncommon health insurance options – but they are an option.
 A health care sharing ministry is an organization that collects premiums and shares the collective cost of medical care amongst the members.
-Generally this type of coverage is provided by religious organizations which may have restriction on membership based on sexuality or religion.
+Generally, this type of coverage is provided by religious organizations which typically has restrictions on membership based on sexuality or religion.
 There is also a “statement of beliefs” that must be signed to join a health care sharing ministry along with a pledge to undertake healthy behaviors.

 These plans are risky.
-While this counts as insurance for purposes of the Obamacare shared responsibility tax penalty (which was reduced to $0 starting in 2019), this is not truly health insurance.
-They don’t use actuaries, they are not regulated by the department of insurance and they do not make guarantees.
+While this counts as insurance for purposes of the Obamacare shared responsibility tax penalty (which was reduced to $0 starting in 2019), this is not true health insurance.
+They don’t use actuaries, they are not regulated by the department of insurance, and they do not make guarantees of coverage.

 When to use this: If Obamacare and COBRA coverage are both outside your price range and you would prefer to take a more collective approach to medical costs, a health care sharing ministry could be right for you.

 So what is Medicare?
-Well it is the largest health insurance provider in the United States.
-As long as you have 40 quarters of Social Security covered employment – you are eligible for Medicare benefits.
-This will be stated on the Social Security Benefits report that the SSA sends you.
-You can even qualify for coverage without the credits if your spouse is eligible.
+It is the largest health insurance provider in the United States.
+As long as you (or your spouse) have 40 quarters of Social Security covered employment – you are eligible for Medicare benefits.
+This will be stated on the Social Security Benefits report that the SSA sends you or you can access through Social Security’s website.

 The cost of Part A is what you worked hard for all these years.
 You pay nothing for Part A coverage.
 Part B coverage does come at a very reasonable cost as long as your income remains low.
 The average American will pay $135.50 per month in 2019.
 This is 25% of the cost of the actual coverage to the government.
 Why do you need to know this?
-Well, information is power.
-But, here comes the next fun opportunity – Medicare’s Income Related Monthly Adjustment Amount (IRMAA).
+Because we have yet another tax opportunity – Medicare’s Income Related Monthly Adjustment Amount (IRMAA).

 IRMAA is an increase in your Medicare Part B and D premiums that is based on your income.
 Most people won’t ever be impacted by IRMAA, but you might.
-For a couple, if your MAGI is above $170,000, you are now subject to the IRMAA cliffs.
-Yes, I said cliffs.
-The worst word in the tax language.
+Couples with MAGI above $170,000 are subject to the IRMAA tax cliffs.
 Let’s look at the table below (you can find the data here):

 Quick note.
-If you are in a HDHP in the same year that you become eligible for Medicare, you need to be careful.
+If you are on a HDHP in the same year that you become eligible for Medicare, you need to be careful.
 You cannot put money into an HSA while you are enrolled in Medicare.
-This could require you to need to withdraw excess contributions to avoid a penalty.
+This could require a withdraw of excess contributions from your HSA to avoid a penalty.

 Medigap vs Medicare Advantage

 Medigap coverage comes in many letters: from A through N with a few non-conforming states.
 Each coverage plan fills different holes.
 The most common plan is Plan F: which comes in a high deductible form and a standard form.
-Plan F is the most comprehensive and costly Medigap policy that covers basically all of “the holes”.
+Plan F is the most comprehensive and costly Medigap policy that covers basically all of the deductibles, co-pays, and coinsurance with traditional Medicare.

 Quick note.
 At certain ages, it turns out the Medigap high deductible Plan F may result in lower premiums that exceed the potential increase in deductible.
 This results in a lower cost plan in all circumstances.
-This may be changed in the future but annually checking the coverage for opportunities like this is imperative.
+This may be changed in the future but annually checking the coverage for opportunities like this.

-When to use this: generally, it is best to use a Medigap policy or a MAP if you experience some level of medical expenses and if you are risk averse.
+When to use this: generally, it is best to use a Medigap policy or a MAP if you experience a high level of ongoing medical expenses or if you are risk-averse.
 Both of these plans convert coverage gaps into a monthly cost.
 Medigap Coverage F is the highest cost end of the spectrum with the most coverage.
 MAPs typically have the most custom plans and there are even MAPs that have no out-of-pocket premium but offer very few coverage benefits.
 It is important to look at the options and perform some cost-benefit analysis and stress testing on both types of policies given your individual medical history.
-I tend to lean towards Medigap policies as they are more understandable and can reduce your medical cost risk in a clear fashion.
-Insurance agents tend to lean more towards MAPs…
+I tend to lean towards Medigap policies as they are more understandable, comparable, and can reduce your medical cost risk in a clear fashion.
+Insurance agents tend to lean more towards MAPs.

 No Health Insurance